autorope/donkeycar/docs/parts/imu.md

 - `6` 5Hz

 ### Notes on MPU9250
-At startup the MPU9250 driver perform a calibration to zero accel and gyro bias.
+At startup the MPU9250 driver performs calibration to zero accel and gyro bias.
+Usually the process takes less than 10 seconds, and in that time avoid moving or touching the car.
 Please place the car on the ground before starting Donkey